anaef/nginx-lws/doc/Monitor.md

 # LWS Monitor

-The LWS monitor provides read-write access to central LWS characteristics.
+The LWS monitor is a web API that provides read-write access to central LWS characteristics.
 It is configured through the `lws_monitor` [directive](Directives.md).

 > [!WARNING]
 > The LWS monitor should *not* be enabled at locations that are publicly accessible.
 Enabling